ome/omero-guide-fiji/docs/threshold_manual.rst

        then be downloaded at any time.

 #.
 To save the recorded macro to OMERO.server:
     -  In Fiji, find the Recorder window and click "Create".
 A new window will pop up with the macro you just recorded.
 Verify the macro on a new image.
 Once the verification succeeds, just close the macro window and in the dialog which pops up select "Yes" to save the macro.
-Save the macro locally (naded e.g. "your-macco-name.ijm").
+Save the macro locally e.g. "your-macro-name.ijm".
     -  In OMERO.web, select the dataset you would like the macro to be run on and attach the "your-macro-name.ijm" macro you just recorded as file attachment to that dataset.
 The attachment can then be downloaded at any time.
-Also, the attached macro can be used by Fiji scripts - see example on https://omero-guides.readthedocs.io/en/latest/fiji/docs/threshold_scripting.html
+Also, the attached macro can be used by Fiji scripts - see example on `threshold_scripting.html <https://omero-guides.readthedocs.io/en/latest/fiji/docs/threshold_scripting.html>`_.

 .. |image0| image:: images/manual1.png
    :width: 0.24105in